-The Block Label Dialog is used to specify the text that will be displayed on the activity blocks and tooltips in the Gantt Chart.
+The Block Label Dialog is used to specify the text displayed on the activity blocks and tooltips in the Gantt Chart.

-In PlanetTogether, you can specify whether you want the text displayed for the entire activity block or for each individual segment type shown.
+In PlanetTogether, you can specify whether you want the text displayed for the entire activity block or each segment type shown.

-- Single Block Label: When selected, the text appearing on the activity block will correspond to the text that is defined in the Label window of the Block Label Dialog.
+- Single Block Label: When selected, the text appearing on the activity block will correspond to the text defined in the Label window of the Block Label Dialog.

 Block Label Dialog